ICIJ/datashare-docs/server-mode/about-the-server-mode.md

 ## Launch configuration

-Datashare is launched with `--mode SERVER` and you have to provide:
+Datashare is launched with `app start --mode SERVER` and you have to provide:

 * The external elasticsearch index address `elasticsearchAddress`
 * A Redis store address `redisAddress`